WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 ![](figures/eva_1.png)

-3. Download the first 250kb of S. ratti chromosome 2 and place it inside the "Module_3_WormBaseParaSite_2" directory.
+3. Download the first 250kb of S. ratti chromosome 2 and place it inside the "Module_3_WormBaseParaSite_2" directory:
+  - Select "Rat threadworm / S_ratti_ED321" from the Organism/Assembly drop-down menu.
+  - Filter by: Chromosomal Location - Region: SRAE_chr2:1-2500000.
+  - Click "Export as VCF" and place the downloaded file inside the "Module_3_WormBaseParaSite_2" directory.

-Move to the "Module_3_WormBaseParaSite_2" directory and have a look at the file to see how it is structured:
+4. Move to the "Module_3_WormBaseParaSite_2" directory and have a look at the file to see how it is structured:

 ````
 # look at the contents